vcjpierre/socialer/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Based of this post [Building a Social app UI with Flutter](https://medium.com/@guruliciousjide/building-a-social-app-ui-with-flutter-af3d2317dc10)